On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

 There are three cases: two $zw$-edges, one $zw$-edge with one $z$-edge and two $w$-edges, one $zw$-edge with three $z$-edges.

 Suppose that there are two $zw$-edges and one $z$-edges emanating from vertex $\textbf{1}$, with numeration as in the first digram of Figure \ref{fig:C=51}.
-Rule VI implies the existence of $zw_{23}$-, $z_{24}$- and $z_{34}$-edges.
-Then vertex $\textbf{5}$ can be either disconnected or connects with vertex $\textbf{4}$ by one $w$-edge, otherwise, it would contradicts with $C=5$.
+Rule VI implies the existence of $z_{23}$-, $w_{23}$-, $z_{24}$- and $z_{34}$-strokes.
+Then vertex $\textbf{5}$ can be either disconnected or connects with vertex $\textbf{4}$ by one $w$-edge, otherwise, it would contradict with $C=5$.

 For the disconnected diagram, note that any of the connected four vertices can not be $w$-circled.
-Otherwise the circling method implies vertex $\textbf{4}$ is $w$-circled, which is a contradiction.
+Otherwise, the circling method implies vertex $\textbf{4}$ is $w$-circled, which is a contradiction.
 There are three cases: none of the vertices are circled, all four vertices except vertex $\textbf{4}$ are $z$-circled, or all four vertices are $z$-circled.

-If none of the vertices are circled, by Proposition \ref{Prp:L123} we have $L_{123}$ since vertices $\textbf{1}$, $\textbf{2}$, and $\textbf{3}$ form a triangle with no $w$-circled attached.
-Similarly, we have $L_{1234}=0$ by Proposition \ref{Prp:L1234}.
+If none of the vertices are circled, by Proposition \ref{Prp:LI} we have $L_{123}=0$ since vertices $\textbf{1}$, $\textbf{2}$, and $\textbf{3}$ form a triangle with no $w$-circled attached.
+Similarly, we have $L_{1234}=0$ by Proposition \ref{Prp:LI}.
 This is a contradiction since